 Sole Proprietorship Registration

-In India, a Sole Proprietorship business is a straightforward business structure where ownership, management, and control lie solely with the owner.
+In India, a Sole Proprietorship registration business is a straightforward business structure where ownership, management, and control lie solely with the owner.
 Unlike other business entities, a Sole Proprietorship is not considered a separate legal entity.
 Instead, it represents an individual who owns the business and bears personal liability for its debts and obligations.
 This form of business structure is widely adopted by micro and small businesses in the unorganized sectors due to its simplicity, easy information accessibility, and low establishment cost.

 - A sole proprietorship is an unregistered business entity owned, managed, and controlled by one person.